On the structure of graphs which are locally indistinguishable from a lattice: Introduction

+We also obtain an exact (algebraic) characterisation of the graphs which are $3$-locally $\mathbb{L}^d$, or weakly $3$-locally $\mathbb{L}^d$, for each $d \geq 3$ (Proposition \ref{prop:quotient-d}).
+As its statement is a little more technical than that of Corollary \ref{corr:structure-d}, we defer it until section 4.

 The remainder of this paper is structured as follows.
 In section 2, we give the definitions, background and standard tools which we require from topological graph theory, topology and group theory.
 This section is rather long, but as various `standard' texts in topology and geometry use slightly different conventions, we prefer to set out our conventions in full, to avoid ambiguity.
 All or part of section 2 can be skipped by readers familiar with the relevant areas.
-In section 3, we prove Theorems \ref{thm:cover-2} and \ref{thm:cover-d}, by direct constructions of the required normal covering maps, and we give an example showing that Theorem \ref{thm:cover-d} is best possible in a certain sense.
-In section 4, we prove Theorem \ref{thm:cover-wheel}, using a more geometrical argument.
-In section 5, we deduce Corollary \ref{corr:torusklein2} from Theorem \ref{thm:cover-wheel} and Corollary \ref{corr:structure-d} from Theorem \ref{thm:cover-d}, using some fairly standard arguments from topological graph theory and group theory; we then discuss some prior results and their relation to our results.
-We conclude with some open problems.
+In section 3, we prove Theorems \ref{thm:cover-d} and \ref{thm:cover-2}, and we construct an example showing that Theorem \ref{thm:cover-d} is best possible in a certain sense.
+In section 4, we deduce Corollary \ref{corr:torusklein2} from Theorem \ref{thm:cover-2} and Corollary \ref{corr:structure-d} from Theorem \ref{thm:cover-d}, using some fairly standard arguments from topological graph theory and group theory.
+We conclude with a discussion of some open problems and related results in section \ref{sec:conc}.